 The Salt Air has a very interestingly different flex and feel.
 We found ourselves slowing our casting stroke at longer distances but feeling incredible line speed and recovery rates.
 The Salt Air has a faster mid-section than other Winston rods which allows anglers to fire a cast into the wind or unload a large amount of fly line quickly.
 That being said, the rod maintains Winston feel and encourages a slower casting tempo.
 This rod is a great combination of classic Winston feel with some minor modifications to add strength and power at long casting distances.

 We preferred the SA Amplitude Grand Slam Fly Line on the Salt Air.
 We also tried Rio Bonefish and it was way too light.

 Winston Unconditional Lifetime Guarantee

 Winston’s entry into the big game saltwater market has been well-received, and for good reason.
-The Salt Air is a powerful rod at longer casting distances and is great for shooting line quickly in windy conditions.
+Overall, the Salt Air is a powerful rod at longer casting distances and is great for shooting line quickly in windy conditions.
 The rod maintains classic Winston feel while encouraging beneficial traits of faster action saltwater fly rods.
 While the Salt Air may not be the best rod for short distances, added balance and recovery rates make it a solid option at middle and long saltwater distances.
 We think you’ll enjoy casting the Saltwater Air.
 Want one?
 You can buy it here.